Tinkerforge/doc/source/Product_Overview.rst

 communicate (e.g. :ref:`Master Brick <master_brick>`)
 and drive motors (e.g. :ref:`DC Brick <dc_brick>`).

-Bricks can be plugged together to a Stack.
+Bricks can be stacked together to a Stack.
 A Master Brick at the bottom of this Stack can control all boards within the Stack.
 This master routes the messages between the boards in the Stack and the PC (:ref:`High Level Programming Interface <pi_hlpi>`).
-For the user, the stack behaves as if all Bricks are connected separately over USB with the PC.
+For the user, the stack behaves as if all Bricks were connected separately over USB with the PC.
 See :ref:`Tutorial Stacking <tutorial_build_stacks>` for more information about Stacks.